 The software development process is a planned initiative with a certain number of stages.
 They lead to the creation of operational software.
 Step-by-step actions minimize risks for the customer, who can observe the changes visually.
 Also, it minimizes risks for developers.
 So, they do not violate the principles of product creation and clearly know what needs to be done.

-At Codica, we have more than seven years of experience in custom software development services.
-Our specialists have delivered many successful software projects.
-So, we know for sure how to work efficiently as a well-coordinated team.
+At Codica, we have accumulated over nine years of experience in the field of custom software development services.
+Our specialists have delivered many successful software projects, so we know for sure how to work efficiently as a well-coordinated team.
+Our experts implement the best practices to build web solutions for any scale that would precisely meet your needs.

 Stage 1.
 Research and discovery